weiserlab/ambuj/index.md

 I am an Assistant Professor at the School of Computing of the [National University of Singapore](http://nus.edu.sg).
 I am bootstrapping WEISER group.

 WEISER group consists of a curiosity driven group of students, engineers and researchers interested in **W**ireless, **E**mbedded systems and **I**ntelligence, **S**ensing and **E**me**r**ging Technologies (WEISER).
 We build real systems.
-We often work at the intersection of the area of electronics, communication and computer science.
+We commonly work at the intersection of the area of electronics, communication and computer science.

 ### Contact details

-I am located at the new [computer science building (COM3)](https://com3.comp.nus.edu.sg/).
+I am located at the new [computer science building Computing 3(COM3)](https://com3.comp.nus.edu.sg/).
 My office address is: #02-25, Computing 3, School of Computing, 11 Research Link, Singapore 119391.
-For scheduling and other general queries, you can also email the personal assistant:  [Joy](mailto:joy@nus.edu.sg)
+For scheduling and other general queries, you may email my personal assistant:  [Joy](mailto:joy@nus.edu.sg)

 Contact details:  [ambujv@nus.edu.sg](mailto:ambujv@nus.edu.sg),  Phone: +65 - 86706948

 ## Research Interest

-Over the past decade, I have focused on **wireless**, **networking**, and **embedded systems** and their intersection with other domains.
-My research involves combining aspects of electronics, communications and computer science.
+Over the past decade, My research interests have centered around **wireless**, **networking**, and **embedded systems**, and the intersection of these areas with other domains.
+Often my research efforts involves combining elements from electronics, communications and computer science.
+My research effort also often involves working with domain expterts and researchers from Industry.

 ## Recent News